sagemath/trac_to_gh/Issue 1987.md

 # Issue 1987: [with patch] unintuitive return values for "forall" and "exists"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1987

 Original creator: nbruin